C2SM/git-course/beginner/Markdowns/Exercise_7.md

 Password: your_token
 ```

+> **Note about SSH**: With an SSH key, you don't need to create a user token but can push directly, as GitHub already has your information.

-### Examine the Github repository
+### Examine the GitHub repository

-Head back to Github and have a look at your forked repository.
+Go back to GitHub and take a look at your forked repository.

 Let's use the web interface to examine the repository.
-Try the following tasks there:
+Try the following things there:

 1. Find the list of commits and examine the files for a specific commit.

-2. Modify a file and use the web interface to make a new commit on a new branch and automatically create a Pull Request.
+2. Change a file and use the web interface to make a new commit to a new branch and automatically create a pull request.

 ![Edit_file_PR.png](../images/Edit_file_PR.png)

-3. Find the Pull Request and have a look at it.
+3. Find the pull request and take a look at it.

 ### Update local repository using git fetch

-Now, let's get the commit we made on Github into our local repository.
+Now, let's get the commit we made on GitHub into our local repository.

 ```bash